I hope you and your loved ones are staying well in this science fiction movie-like existence.

 The impact of the global pandemic is considerable in its reach.
 Kids are no longer in school and sadly, many people have lost jobs or have been furloughed.
 (Let's hope that is short-lived).
 Many more are working differently, staying put and utilizing video meetings and apps.

-So far, I am fortunate to have plenty of work with books and corporate clients, and for now, I'm taking on more projects than usual because I don't know what lies ahead.
+So far, I am fortunate to have enough work with books and corporate clients, and for now, I'm taking on more projects than usual because I don't know what lies ahead.
 Most of the people I know in my profession are staying busy.
 I hope the same is true for you.

-So far, I am fortunate to have plenty of work with books and corporate clients, and for now, I'm taking on more projects than usual because I don't know what lies ahead.
+So far, I am fortunate to have enough work with books and corporate clients, and for now, I'm taking on more projects than usual because I don't know what lies ahead.
 Most of the people I know in my profession are staying busy.
 I hope the same is true for you.

 time client CGNet.
 Very timely with most of the country working from home. |